toptensoftware/JsonKit/readme.md

 was set to false, PetaJson would instantiate a new Settings object, load it and then assign it to the CurrentSettings property.

+Note: support for standard [DataContract] and [DataMember] probably coming soon.

 ## Custom Formatting